awandahl/choosing_journal/index.md

 https://libraries.mit.edu/scholarly/publishing/theses-copyright/theses-and-article-publishing/

 _____

+## TIP!!

+When submitting to a journal, clearly state why your manuscript fits the scope of the journal in the cover letter!!!

+_____
 ## Why should you do this?

 - Find the best possible journal for exactly your topic/subject and your audience